Ariwoola-Raymond/Work-Related/Notes/Raised Question.md

 - Highlight top sales performers.
 Interview them and promote the
 - A section on the portal where users can voice out their feedback and experiences which will be automatically populated on the portal for all users to see.
 For example, a forum.
 Top performers can create posts on how they are able to achieve the sales.
 - Turn the platform into a social media platform --- Joke???
+- talk about how different we are from our competitors.
+Write our strengths and weaknesses.
+- Include incentive calculator.
+Preferably on the front page.

 __
 * Auto loan article on KM Pro contains repetitive summary.